cameronwickes/matrix-automation/README.md

 The following variables are required by Matrix-Automation:

-- `synapse_server_name`: The domain name of the server you wish to setup Synapse on. **DNS records should be configured to point to the homeserver.**
+- `synapse_server_name`: The domain name of the server you wish to setup Synapse on.
 - `postgres_user`: The username for PostgreSQL container access.
 - `postgres_password`: The password for PostgreSQL container access. **Should be secure.**
 - `synapse_federation_list`: The list of other owned homeservers to federate room state and identity with.

 These variables are necessary to configure Synapse and Ma1sd effectively:

-- `synapse_configuration`: Additional configuration settings to go in Synapse's *homeserver.yaml* file - LDAP and SSO should be setup here.
+- `synapse_configuration`: Additional configuration settings to go in Synapse's *homeserver.yaml* file.
-- `ma1sd_configuration`: Additional configuration settings to go in Ma1sd's *ma1sd.yaml* file - LDAP should be setup here.
+- `ma1sd_configuration`: Additional configuration settings to go in Ma1sd's *ma1sd.yaml* file.

 These variables help tweak configuration to user liking: